Starting in October, immigrants will be denied green cards for using food assistance or Medicaid.

 What does “public charge” mean now?

 The term “public charge” isn’t new.
-Since the 19th century, immigration officials have rejected would-be immigrants if they decide a person likely to become dependent on the government for financial and material support.
+Since the 19th century, immigration officials have rejected would-be immigrants if they decide a person is likely to become dependent on the government for financial and material support.
 Since the 1990s, officials have made this determination based on the person’s age, health, family status, financial status, education and skills, and other factors.

 What would the rule mean for immigrant communities?

-The proposed rule will force immigrant families to choose between their health and well-being and lawful immigration status: an impossible choice that harms everybody.
+This change will force immigrant families to choose between their health and well-being and lawful immigration status: an impossible choice that harms everybody.